 The first is the mounting board.
 The matting should be acid-free and of archival quality to prevent yellowing or deterioration over time.

 The second consideration is the glass.
 UV-resistant glass is best for protecting works from sunlight damage.

-The third thing to consider is the backing board and hanging hardware.
+The third thing to consider is the backing boards and hanging hardware.

-With a little care and attention, you can ensure that your art will be beautifully displayed for years to come.
+With some care and attention, you can ensure that your matted print will be beautifully displayed for years to come.

 Hang Your Fine Art Prints

 Hanging framed artwork is not as difficult as it may seem.
-However, there are a few things to remember to ensure your artwork is displayed properly.
+However, remember a few things to ensure your artwork is displayed correctly.

 First, consider the height of the art.
 If the piece is too high or too low, it will throw off the room’s balance.
 It is generally best to hang artwork at eye level.